Prince William And Kate In Paris: Is ‘Dad Dancing’ Controversy Now In The Past?

 “It was William’s choice to go away, but make no mistake Kate wears the trousers in their marriage, and she won’t be happy with William’s antics.
 She thought his partying days and larking around with the boys was a thing of the past.
 I imagine she’ll find this humiliating and William will have come in for a pasting.”

 Speculation soon surfaced that Prince William might be cheating on Kate, though there was never any proof to substantiate the rumors.
 The Royal Couple appears to be very happy together in the recent photos from Paris, which might further help lay to rest any rumors that their marriage might be in trouble.
-Dr. Lillian Glass, a body language expert, studied the couples behavior in Paris and told E!
+Dr. Lillian Glass, a body language expert, studied the couple’s behavior in Paris and told E!
 News that there was no evidence of any sort of an issue between the two.

 “Walking down the stairs, she’s looking right into his eyes,” Dr. Glass told E!
 News.
 “Later, they’re standing close to one another.
-They’re supposed to be looking straight ahead but they’re turning their bodies towards one another.
+They’re supposed to be looking straight ahead, but they’re turning their bodies towards one another.
 It’s a sign there is absolutely no problem.”

 Kate Middleton and Prince William honor terror victims in Paris https://t.co/cHnvKPCyLa pic.twitter.com/HEWDj9NNa1